0jonjo/calcpace/README.md

 bundle exec rake
 ```

+### Supported Ruby Versions

-In the Tests Workflow in `.github/workflows/test.yml`, the tests are run using from Ruby 2.7.8 to 3.4.2.
+The tests are run using Ruby versions from 2.7.8 to 3.4.2, as specified in the `.github/workflows/test.yml` file.

 ## Contributing